ProfCyberNaught/php_user_login_system/pcn_docs/pcn_policies/README.md

 This is the policy documents area.

-The structure of the repository is as shown below:

 | Topic                                                 | Description                                                  |
 | ----------------------------------------------------- | ------------------------------------------------------------ |
 | [Variables Functions & Classes](pcn_variables_functions_classes.md) | Having a policy to control the naming of variables, functions, and classes will help the development, debugging, and progression of this project. |